anagha-microsoft/ncr-mlops-hol/lab-guide/05a-DataScientistTrials-1.md

 ## 3.0.
 About the experiment
 The data scientist first prepares the data/dfata engineers, then runs an ML algorithm to train the model.
+The experiment is supervised learning, classification type, leveraging Scikit-Learn library.
+Use case is Coronary Heart Disease Prediction with the famous Kaggle dataset - framingham.csv described above.

 ## 4.0.
 Why this notebook?
 This notebook introduces the Jupyter notebook on Azure; Typically, a data scientist would run experiments here, and then collabnorate with the DevOps engineer for operationalizing the pipelines and the model as a REST service.
 In the next module, you will learn how to take the code and integrate with Azure Machine Learning.<br>